 period depending on

-your skin type, skin colour, and the colour of the pigment used.
-Some fading will
+your skin type, skin colour, and the colour of the pigment used, the

-5 years is suggested to keep your permanent makeup looking at its best.
+treatment every 1 - 3 years to keep their makeup tattoo looking at its

-How do I look after my Cosmetic Tattoos?
+How do I take care of my Cosmetic Tattoos?

 I give you an aftercare advice sheet and a cream to be applied 3 times a